 - facilitate offshore wind energy to provide a large contribution to the energy transition by means of cost reduction and optimization, integration in the energy system, and spatial integration;

-- increase the contribution of the Dutch offshore wind industry to the implementation of offshore wind in Netherlands and;
+- increase the contribution of the Dutch offshore wind industry to the implementation of offshore wind in Netherlands;

 - strengthen their competitive position in the international export market.

 With cost reduction, we mean the reduction of the Levelised Cost of Energy (LCoE).
-Reduction of the LCoE can be achieved by lowering the costs (for example CAPEX, OPEX, financing costs) or by increasing the incomes (energy production, value).
+Reduction of the LCoE can be achieved by lowering the costs (for example capital expenditures, operational expenditures, financing costs) or by increasing income (energy production, value).